Succession planning for special places

 Land and vacation homes are far more than assets— they are where stories are told, traditions arise and a deep sense of belonging takes root.

-Yet, without thoughtful planning, these cherished places risk being left to chance, lost to development, or separated from the values that make them special.
+Yet, without thoughtful planning, these cherished places risk being left to chance, lost to development, or separated from the people and values that make them special.

 Take proactive steps to understand your property’s holistic value and the best path to preserve, honor, and pass on what matters most, it’s your legacy.